Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Conclusion

 \section{Conclusion}

-In this paper, we studied the absorbing phase transition behavior of the DP system with L\'evy-distributed time quenching.
-By analyzing the phase diagram and the properties near the critical point, we confirmed the scaling features of the model.
-Using the dynamic scaling theory of absorbing phase transitions, we determined the critical point location for various values of the distribution parameter $\beta$.
-The critical point results show that, while distributed time quenching alters the critical region of the standard DP system, it preserves the power-law decay characteristic of particle density.
-We also quantified the critical exponents $\alpha$, $\theta$, and $z$.
-The measured results of these critical exponents are consistent with the critical point and vary with $ \beta $.
-L\'evy-distributed quenching affects the spatiotemporal symmetry of the DP system, deviating from the DP model and leading to a new universality class.
-Unlike uniform quenching, L\'evy-distributed quenching, by adjusting parameters such as kurtosis and variance, may provide a more accurate mapping to real physical systems.
-The analysis of the general characteristics of absorbing phase transitions suggests that distributed spatiotemporal quenching offers a broader theoretical and experimental outlook for more reaction-diffusion processes.
+In this paper, we investigated the absorbing phase transition behavior of a temporally quenched disordered DP system driven by the CDF of the L\'evy distribution.
+Through the analysis of the system's phase diagram and properties near the critical point, we confirmed the scaling characteristics of this model.
+Adhering to the dynamic scaling theory of absorbing phase transitions, we determined the location of the system's critical point, regulated by the control parameter $\beta$ associated with different L\'evy distributions.
+Our results indicate that while temporally quenched disorder modifies the critical region of an ordinary DP system, it preserves the power-law decay behavior of particle density.

+To enhance the accuracy of the critical point and critical exponents, we employed a multi-faceted approach.
+This included robust statistical judgments of goodness-of-fit, averaging measurements from a large number of independent sample sets, and data collapse under the framework of scaling theory.
+Consequently, by observing the critical exponents $\alpha, \theta,$ and $\tilde{z}$, we found that significant variations in $\beta$ lead to notable changes in the system's critical exponents.
+The intensity of the quenched disorder influences the spatiotemporal symmetry of the DP system and can potentially cause the system to deviate from the DP universality class.
+Unlike uniform quenched disorder, adjusting parameters such as the kurtosis and variance of the L\'evy distribution may offer a more accurate mapping to real physical systems.

+When adjusting the parameters of a stable L\'evy distribution, it is possible to map the general L\'evy distribution to more common distributions such as the Gaussian or Cauchy distributions.
+From the perspective of methodological extensibility, temporally quenched disorder driven by L\'evy distributions offers broad application potential in the study of absorbing phase transitions.
+Given that the implementation of random step generation programs satisfying L\'evy distributions can incur increased computational costs, simpler distributions like the uniform or Gaussian distribution can be considered as alternative options for reaction-diffusion systems with less complex quenching mechanisms.
+The analytical framework, which preserves the general characteristics of absorbing phase transitions, suggests that spatiotemporal quenched disorder driven by specific distributions holds promising theoretical and experimental prospects across a variety of reaction-diffusion processes.